 Status: WECC business practices have been clarified as to how operating reserve should be calculated with regard to each type of interchange schedule and the ISO has implemented the resulting changes in its interchange scheduling practices.
 The tagging is described in Section 4.2.7 of the Market Operations BPM.

-Application of Methodology for Competitive Path Assessment (I)
+Application of Methodology for Competitive Path Assessment

 Local Market Power Mitigation (LMPM) and Reliability Requirements Determination (RRD) functions in MRTU require prior designation of competitive and non-competitive paths in the full network model (FNM).